knative/release/PHASES.md

 ### T-minus zero first batch
 This phase tracks the first batch of core repos to be released.

+🚨 **Note:** An extra reminder to wait for the `knative.dev/eventing` and `knative.dev/serving` releases from this phase to be **published** before running a [dependency check](PROCEDURES.md#dependency-check) and subsequently [verifying releasability](PROCEDURES.md#verifying-releasability) on the repos in the subsequent phases.
+The release of these repos will result in the `go.mod` in the repos that depend on them correctly looking like `knative.dev/eventing v0.31.0`, instead of `knative.dev/eventing v0.30.1-0.20220419135228-39eef14419d8`.

 ✅ Open a [checklist](https://github.com/knative/release/issues/new?assignees=knative/knative-release-leads&template=5-t-minus-0-first-batch.yaml) issue.

-📝 See these instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.
+📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.

 | Repo                                                                                  | Release                                                                                                                                                                   | Releasability                                                                                            | Nightly                                                                                                  |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |